w3f/hs-p4p/README.rst

 This is currently **EXPERIMENTAL**.

-This is not your average networking library, it is *exceedingly opinionated* on how programs should be structured and architected.
-This enables advanced features not achievable in typical networking libraries, described below.
-It also includes various support frameworks that help to reduce the cost of adhering to the structure and architecture prescriptions.
+This is not your average networking library, it is *exceedingly opinionated* on how programs should be structured.
+The main theme is to architect protocol implementations against a simple interface to an abstract runtime environment, rather than against the complex ones provided by popular operating systems.
+This makes it it easier to match a specification with its implementation, and enables advanced features not easily achievable in typical programs, described below.
+It also includes various support frameworks that help to reduce the cost of adhering to these structure and architecture prescriptions, that recover the convenience of the more complex runtime interfaces.

 .. contents::